-Minimum parking requirements are an unmitigated source of harm to U.S. cities.
+Minimum parking requirements ultimately hold back even otherwise walkable neighborhoods.
 As has been extensively documented in the academic literature, minimum parking requirements drive up the cost of housing, drive down the density of cities, and generally lead to a lot of wasted land and capital.
 To put it bluntly, they make urban life next to impossible wherever they are binding, or above whatever the market would naturally provide.

-Some planners and policymakers seem to be aware of this and have carved out areas of town where there are no minimum parking requirements.
+Some planners and policymakers seem, aware of this issue, have carved out areas of town where there are no minimum parking requirements.
 Take the case of Houston: while the city generally has very relaxed land-use regulation, it maintains conventional, restrictive minimum parking requirements in vast swaths of the city.
 But to make urbanism viable in at least some part of the city, policymakers have removed all parking requirements from the city’s downtown.
 There should be way less parking than outside of downtown, right?

 Unfortunately, that’s not the case.
 Like nearly all U.S. downtowns, Houston has acres and acres of surface parking and parking garages in its downtown.
 Then surely, since minimum parking requirements aren’t present, all this parking must be a reflection of market demand, right?
 Not exactly.